Pinpointing How Autism Affects the Brain

 Learn more and apply

 Dr. Stephen E.P.
 Smith is a principal investigator at the Center for Integrative Brain Research and an assistant professor at the University of Washington School of Medicine.
-He received a PhD from Caltech, where he trained under Dr. Paul Patterson and received funding support from Autism Speaks.
-Smith completed postdoctoral training at Harvard Medical School and the Mayo Clinic.
-His current research is supported by a K99/R00 grant from the National Institute of Mental Health.

 Please visit Smith’s Google Scholar page to see a list of his publications.